jlorieau/mollib/docs/cli/process.rst

     If the structure could not be found locally, a copy will be downloaded and cached for further analysis.

-    Multiple input identifiers and filenamed can be used to process multiple files simultaneously.
+    Multiple input identifiers and filenames can be used to process multiple files simultaneously.

 ``-o`` / ``--out`` ``filename``